DonkeyMobile/donkey-assessment/BACKLOG.md

 - Move critical resources such as Cognito pool outside backend stack
 - Research best practices to validate if I secured Cognito well
 - Unit tests/mocking/integration tests
+- Use proper OICD if staying in GitHub Actions
+  - Alternative: Could move to CodeBuild for increased security